Ryan Kalil: Podcast network and production company

 In March 2022, Kalil, along with Vince Vaughn and Greg Olsen, launched a podcast network and production company named Audiorama.
 The first podcast available from the network, called Youth, Inc., focuses on youth sports.

 Personal life

 Kalil resides in Manhattan Beach, California, with his wife, Natalie, and their four children.
 Ryan started the Kalil Family Foundation with his wife, which works to greatly accelerate lupus research and improve life for people living with lupus.
 The foundation also supports pioneering solutions to end homelessness in the United States and abroad.
+He is Catholic.

 Kalil was announced as one of the investors in an almost all-female group that was awarded a new franchise in the National Women's Soccer League, the top level of women's sport in the U.S. The new team, since unveiled as Angel City FC, is set to start play in 2022.